Alastair Galpin: Charitable awareness raising

 Galpin seeks to raise awareness – and sometimes raise funds – for social and environmental causes.
 He uses various methods to spread knowledge of environmental issues, including referring to issues of global concern in his website's stories, and during his motivational storytelling in schools.

 His opinion piece, titled 'Human Application of Consciousness' – while not directly related to world record-breaking, explains Galpin's drive to contribute to the struggle for a truly sustainable future for mankind and other life on earth.
 He does so by collaborating with non-profits and organisations on projects of varying degrees of social and environmental importance.

-Among his more noteworthy charitable efforts are the greatest height to drop gambling machines as a statement against gambling harm, the largest bowl of soup (shared) to show healthy eating in disadvantaged communities, and the most radio interviews in a suspended cage to bring media attention to the issue of problem gambling.
+Other initiatives include dropping gambling machines from a record height to highlight gambling harm, preparing a record-sized bowl of shared soup to promote healthy eating in disadvantaged communities, and conducting a record number of radio interviews from a suspended cage to draw attention to problem gambling.